testcontainers/workshop-go/step-10-e2e-tests-with-real-dependencies.md

 	require.NoError(t, err)

-	// assert that the different connection strings are set assert.True(t, strings.Contains(response.Connections.Ratings, "redis://127.0.0.1:"), fmt.Sprintf("expected %s to be a Redis URL", response.Connections.Ratings)) assert.True(t, strings.Contains(response.Connections.Streams, "127.0.0.1:"), fmt.Sprintf("expected %s to be Redpanda URL", response.Connections.Streams))
+	// assert that the different connection strings are set matches(t, response.Connections.Ratings, `redis://(.*):`)
-	assert.True(t, strings.Contains(response.Connections.Talks, "postgres://postgres:postgres@127.0.0.1:"), fmt.Sprintf("expected %s to be a Postgres URL", response.Connections.Talks))
-	assert.True(t, strings.Contains(response.Connections.Lambda, "lambda-url.us-east-1.localhost.localstack.cloud:"), fmt.Sprintf("expected %s to be a Lambda URL", response.Connections.Lambda))
+	matches(t, response.Connections.Streams, `(.*):`)
+	matches(t, response.Connections.Talks, `postgres://postgres:postgres@(.*):`)
+	matches(t, response.Connections.Lambda, `lambda-url.us-east-1.localhost.localstack.cloud:`)
 }

+func matches(t *testing.T, actual string, re string) {
+	matched, err := regexp.MatchString(re, actual)
+	require.NoError(t, err)

+	assert.True(t, matched, fmt.Sprintf("expected %s to be an URL: %s", actual, re)) }
 ```

 - It uses the `Metadata` struct from the `internal/app/metadata.go` file to unmarshal the response into a response struct.
 - It asserts that the different connection strings are set.
-Because the ports in which each dependency is started are random, we are only checking that the connection strings contain the expected values, without checking the exact port.
+Because the ports in which each dependency is started are random, we are using a regular expression to check if the connection string is an URL with the expected format.

 Running the tests again with `make test-e2e` shows that the new test is also passing: